shunkosa/lightning-chatter-messenger/README.md

 <img src="./doc/img/application_setting.png" width="600px" border="1">

+Make sure that the profile of the users has create and read access to Chatter Message Event to refresh the screen automatically.

 ## 🛠 Development

 1. Clone this repo and run `npm install`.
-2. Authorize a DevHub (if not yet) and create a scratch org.
+2. Authorize a DevHub (if not yet) and create a scratch org, and then push the source to the org.
+(Or use sfdx button above)
-3. Push sources.
-4. Assign permission.
+3. Assign permission.

 ```
 sfdx force:user:permset:assign -n LCM_Manager
 ```

-5. Create test users.
+4. Create test users.

 ```
 sfdx force:apex:execute -f ./scripts/apex/init.apex